Safe, secure and affordable carbon-neutral turbomachinery-based energy solutions by 2030, implemented widely and globally by 2050

 To encourage and facilitate information exchange and cooperation to accelerate research, development, demonstration, and deployment of energy solutions in line with our vision

 ETN’s main objectives are to:

-- provide operational technical input to the EU institutions in terms of gas turbine environmental responsibility, technology watch and R&D needs.
+- to provide operational technical input to policy makers in terms of gas turbine environmental compliance, technology watch and R&D needs;

 ETN was established in January 2005.
 The association traces its origins back to the EU-funded project under the 5th Framework Programme (FP5), called ‘Centres of Excellence for Industrial Gas Turbines’ (CE-IGT 2002-2005).
 As part of this project, a wide-ranging survey, focusing on identifying gaps between the market expectations and the R&D community was conducted among stakeholders in the European GT community.
 When the CE-IGT project came to an end, many key stakeholders were in favour to join forces to address the technology gaps identified by the survey, resulting in the establishment of the European Turbine Network.

 ETN Internal Structure